Eiernase/NeverGonnaCloseATab/README.md

 Because tabs mainly pile up when restoring last open tabs on the next launch.

 # Installation
 The Extension currently only works on chromium-based browsers supporting manifest v3.
-The .crx packages under "Releases" usually simply be dropped onto the browser window.
 ## Google Chrome
 Since Google Chrome does not allow for installing extensions which are not listed on the Chrome Web Store (and I don't have a credit card to pay 5$ to create a developer account), the extension needs to be installed as an unpacked extension with developer mode active: